Nico-letta/muntu/README.md

  ### MUNTU LLM

-MUNTU is a Sparse Mixture of Experts Large Language Model built in PyTorch.
-It utilizes a Transformer (decoder-only) architecture optimized for computational efficiency and the integration of specialized knowledge.
+A Sparse Mixture of Experts Large Language Model built in PyTorch, it utilizes a Transformer (decoder-only) architecture optimized for computational efficiency and the integration of specialized knowledge.

 ### Project Status
 - **Current Phase:** Proof of Concept (PoC) / Architectural Validation